Radiative first-order phase transitions to next-to-next-to-leading order

 \sectioninline{Conclusions} We find that strong first-order phase transitions can be described rather well by perturbation theory.
 We have developed an EFT approach to transitions with radiatively-generated barriers, and performed calculations up to NNLO.
 The main results of this paper are presented in equations~\eqref{eq:mcRes}--\eqref{eq:phisqsqRes} and in Figs.~\ref{fig:yc} and \ref{fig:condensates}.
-For the SU(2) Higgs theory, we find good numerical agreement between our perturbative expansion, in powers of $x$, and existing lattice data.
+For the SU(2) Higgs theory, we find good numerical agreement between our perturbative expansion and existing lattice data.

-The existence of the $x$-expansion was recognised in the late 90s \cite{Kajantie:1997tt, Kajantie:1997hn, Moore:2000jw}, yet in the two intervening decades it has not been used once, to our knowledge. \footnote{This excludes the contemporary Ref.~\cite{Hirvonen:2021zej}, by one of the present authors (J.L.).} In this paper, we revive this forgotten idea, and make the first major advancement since its introduction.
-We elucidate the underlying structure of the $x$-expansion, and develop the tools necessary to extend the expansion to higher orders.
-This allows us to push calculations to NNLO for the first time \te the lowest order at which resummations are necessary within 3d.

-The $x$-expansion is theoretically well-behaved in the sense that it does not suffer from IR-divergences or gauge-dependence, and renormalization scale-dependence cancels order-by-order.
-In addition, contrary to previous calculations \cite{Arnold:1994bp, Arnold:1992rz}, our results indicate good convergence.
+The $x$-expansion is theoretically well-behaved in the sense that it does not suffer from IR-divergences or gauge-dependence, and residual renormalization scale-dependence is either absent (for the condensates), or is as sizable as expected (for the critical mass).
+In addition, contrary to previous calculations \cite{Arnold:1994bp, Arnold:1992rz}, our results indicate that the perturbative expansion converges.
 Though the results are consistent with lattice calculations, and better behaved than those of other methods, the expansion can still be improved.
 As we have seen, going to NLO is very important to get a reasonably accurate prediction.
 The next improvement to NNLO is numerically smaller, but improves agreement with the lattice results for $x\lesssim 0.05$.

-Our results can be contrasted with QCD, where there is a sizeable mismatch between perturbative and lattice calculations of the free energy density \cite{Zhai:1995ac, Braaten:1995jr}.
-This can be partially ascribed to the absence of a Higgs phase in QCD, within which perturbation theory is comparatively well under control, but also to the relatively large magnitude of the QCD gauge coupling, and its slow (logarithmic) approach to asymptotic freedom.
+Our results can be contrasted with QCD, where there is a sizeable mismatch between perturbative and lattice calculations of the free energy \cite{Zhai:1995ac, Braaten:1995jr}.
+This can be partially ascribed to the Linde problem \cite{Linde:1980ts}, but also to the relatively large magnitude of the QCD gauge coupling, and its slow (logarithmic) approach to asymptotic freedom.
+Though the Linde problem is also present in the model we have studied, it appears first at N$^5$LO in the $x$-expansion, suppressed by $O(x^3)$.
+Thus, the $x$-expansion performs well, at least for small enough $x$.